lacazeto/knowledge-base-rails/README.md

 - translation service should run in the background, maybe with Redis and Sidekiq (to be confirmed);
 - Add tests suites;
 - Add pagination to articles index page;
-- Add filter / search feature to articles (find by name / filter by most commented).
+- Add filter / search feature to articles (find by name / filter by most commented);
+- Have it staged in Heroku.